client9/client9-website-2017/content/post/translate-strftime-to-hugo.md

 ### Note 1 - "Perferred" locale-specific formats

 There is no concept of a "perferred locale" in Hugo at this time.
 You will need to use an explict format instead.
+See [Create a Multilingual Site](https://gohugo.io/tutorials/create-a-multilingual-site/) for more details.

 ### Note 2 - Week or Day of year